KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

     }
     ```

     3. In addition set the base styling for fonts.
 Add the following to your _ _normalize.scss_ file underneath the closing `}` for the reset styles.
-Be sure to leave a blank line between the `}` and the following styles.
-Make sure you replace the variables with the colors that you've chosen and set up as variables.
+Leave a blank line between the `}` and the following styles to improve readability.
+Make sure you replace the variables in the example below with the colors that you've chosen and set up as variables within your project.

     ```css
     body {